meta-llama/llama-stack/docs/source/community/governance.md

 Lazy consensus is a fundamental concept within the project.
 This process allows a large group of people to reach consensus efficiently as someone with no objections to a proposal need not spend time stating their position.

-For lazy consensus to be effective, it is necessary to allow at least 48 hours before assuming that there are no objections to the proposal.
+For lazy consensus to be effective, it is necessary to allow at least 48 hours (excluding weekends) before assuming that there are no objections to the proposal.
 This requirement ensures that everyone is given enough time to read, digest, and respond to the proposal.
 This time period is chosen to be as inclusive as possible of all participants, regardless of their location and time commitments.

 ### Voting